kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 this post are written in an evening _(a couple of hours)_ as a first timer learning about PostgreSQL extension and `pgx`.

-In this post, we are going to first walk-through the basic of using `pgx` to write a PostgreSQL extension.
+In this post, we are going to first walk through the basic of using `pgx` to write a PostgreSQL extension.
 Then, we are going to implement some custom string manipulation function such as `to_title` and `emojify` and expose it to PostgreSQL to be used.